 But enough with the negativity.
 What about those logos that are so brilliant you know them in a flash?

-Stacker compiled the following list of 50 of the most famous logos of companies, corporations, and organizations for this slideshow quiz.
-As you click through each slide, see if you can correctly identify the logo.
+Stacker compiled 50 of the most famous logos of companies, corporations, and organizations for this slideshow quiz.
 Getting a high score isn't just an accomplishment for you, though—it's also a sign that the graphic designers, advertising executives, and marketers behind these 50 icons did their jobs incredibly well.
 Can you correctly identify them all?

 Read on to find out how well you know your logos.